SNUGNSS/snugnss.github.io/content/publication/ij_200404/index.md

 ---
-title: ""Modified Tomographic Estimation of the Ionosphere using Fewer Coefficients""
+title: "Modified Tomographic Estimation of the Ionosphere using Fewer Coefficients"
 authors:
 - Youngho Sohn
 - Changdon Kee